cloudflare/cloudflare-docs/content/reference-architecture/architectures/load-balancing.md

 ### Steering types and methods

 Steering is the core function of a load balancer and steering methods ultimately determine which origin is going to be selected when a load balancer is engaged.
-From the load balancer’s perspective, steering can be applied in two key areas.
+From the load balancer's perspective, steering can be applied in two key areas.

-The first is called ‘traffic steering’, and it is responsible for determining which origin pool will handle incoming requests, typically based on proximity or geographic region of the requester.
+The first is called 'traffic steering', and it is responsible for determining which origin pool will handle incoming requests, typically based on proximity or geographic region of the requester.
 The concept of traffic steering closely aligns with the idea of global traffic management.

 The second area where steering is applied is after a region, data center, or origin pool has been selected.
-At this point, the load balancer needs to select the single origin responsible for handling the request or connection, referred to as ‘origin steering’.
+At this point, the load balancer needs to select the single origin responsible for handling the request or connection, referred to as 'origin steering'.
 Steering at both of these levels is done by applying steering methods tailored to the specific needs of the customer deploying the load balancer.
 There are several different algorithms to choose from, but not all algorithms are applicable to both steering types.

 Below is an in-depth review of all the steering methods Cloudflare offers.
 At the end of this section, there is a quick reference table which can be helpful in understanding which algorithms are applicable to which use cases.